Skip to main content

 How AI Changes Event Planning for Small Teams

-Traditional event planning software gives you tools to organize logistics — but you still have to come up with the event concept yourself.
-For small businesses without a dedicated event planner, that's the hardest part.
-What's the theme?
-What should the menu look like?
-How do you make a company holiday party feel special instead of generic?
+Traditional event planning software gives you tools to organize logistics, but you still have to come up with the event concept yourself.
+For small businesses without a dedicated event planner, that is the hardest part.

 Getting Started: Your First Event in Software

-Are you planning your own business events (team dinners, product launches, client appreciation)?
+1. Define your use case -- Are you planning your own business events (team dinners, product launches, client appreciation)?
 Or do you plan events for clients?
 The answer determines whether you need creative concept tools, client-facing workflows, or both.

-Don't just test the flashy features.
+3. Evaluate the full workflow -- Do not just test the flashy features.
 Create an event, add a budget, invite a team member, and export a deliverable.
 The tool that feels natural across the full workflow is the right one.

-No tool does everything.
+4. Check what is missing -- No tool does everything.
 Identify the gaps and decide whether they matter.
 If you pick a tool with great creative features but no invoicing, can you pair it with your existing invoicing software?

 For a broader introduction to the planning process, check out our event planning for beginners guide.